ofirnachum/ofirnachum.github.io/_pages/about.md

   - /about.html
 ---

+This is my website, which I will use to post thoughts and ideas.

+For my publications, please see my Google Scholar (link on the sidebar).

-This is Ofir Nachum's website.
-For contact information, you can find my preferred email listed in most of my publications.
+For contact information, please find my preferred email listed in any of my recent publications.